KKR has acquired Corel (including its recent acquisition Parallels), reportedly for $1B+ – TechCrunch

 There are no layoffs planned as part of the deal, and the official announcement had been planned to go out next week, but now looks like it may be moved up to tomorrow (Wednesday).

-Vector and Corel itself have never publicly disclosed much on user numbers or financials, but Vector has described the company as “highly profitable”, with dividends of over $300 million to date.
+Vector and Corel itself have never publicly disclosed much on user numbers or financials, but Vector has described the company as “highly profitable,” with dividends of more than $300 million to date.
 The memo we’ve seen notes that Corel (including Parallels) has millions of customers across its various software platforms and apps.

 The acquisition of Corel by KKR marks another chapter in the company’s long corporate history.